KD-33/Context-for-Applied-AI/README.md

 [Scholarship Rough Draft with ChatGPT: All or Nothing method](https://chatgpt.com/share/9dd5e29c-2b92-4726-b47d-ee8674299e5b)
   -Shockingly, on the first draft ChatGPT wrote 986 words when I only asked for 500-800!
 It's crazy to see how much AI has advanced just in the last few months.

 The two rough drafts from above will be added to my case study page on my repo.
+I am planning on having a few different case studies where I use each of my essay writing methods on one scholarship application at a time to showcase my writing methods strenghts and weaknesses on a level playing field.

 And then I also worked through some pages and added information that I wrote completely on my own (so it's possible you may find some grammatical errors, I haven't been through it with a fine-tooth comb yet)